 Develop contingency plans:

-To address uncertainty, it can be helpful to develop contingency plans that outline potential scenarios and strategies for addressing them.
+To address uncertainty, it can be helpful to develop contingency plans that outline possible scenarios and approaches for tackling them.

 Obtain as much information as possible: